SAFETY & SECURITY INFORMATION

 - Visitors will not be allowed entry into the campus until the emergency situation has been resolved and will discourage visitors from leaving.

-will resume normal operations once it is confirmed that the emergency situation
+- Campus will resume normal operations once it is confirmed that the emergency situation has been resolved.

 The details of these options are intentionally not made available in this section so as to protect the integrity of the actions that may be initiated.
 These actions were developed in coordination with law enforcement.
 AISD staff has received specialized and detailed training and guidance from the Abilene Police Department and other safety authorities in this area and statewide.

 - "Avoiding" the danger.

 - If we are unable to "Avoid" the danger, we would then attempt to "Deny" the intruder access to our students by initiating a lockdown procedure.